pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 - All other cans are 50/50, so if you don’t get the the second switch first try, then you soft reset and know the second switch is in the top left can (can #5)

 Surge:
-- Voltorb: Thrash or BB + BB/HA
+- Voltorb: BB + BB/HA or Thrash turn 1 if under 21 HP
 - Pikachu: Thrash
 - Raichu: Thrash x2